Dwarven/DYDotsView/README.md

 # DYDotsView
-A simple view that show pulsing dots
+A simple view that show pulsing dots for Objective-C and Swift.